MEET THE TEAM

 Noah Mirembe Gabigogo (He/Him)

-Noah Mirembe Gabigogo is a 2nd year PhD student in the Cultural Studies Departmenr at Queen’s University.
+Noah Mirembe Gabigogo is a 2nd year PhD student in the Cultural Studies Department at Queen’s University.
 He is a mission-driven policy and development professional with over eight years of experience advancing gender equity, human rights, and inclusive programming across Africa and North America.
 Currently serving as Development Officer at the Equality Fund, he manages a CAD $20 million grant portfolio and leads engagement strategies with philanthropic partners to fund transformative feminist work.
 He is the co-founder of The Taala Foundation in Uganda, supporting LGBTQ+ mental health and legal advocacy, and has worked with organizations like Rainbow Railroad and the Kroc Institute for Peace and Justice to support displaced communities through strategic partnerships and donor engagement.
 A Ford Foundation Global Fellow and graduate of the University of Oxford and Harvard Law School, he brings deep experience in governance, equity-centered strategy, and community building.
 Based in Kingston, he is committed to supporting Cultivate Art Commons’ mission to champion experimental art and foster inclusive, artist-led spaces.

-Luis Vega
+Luis Vega (He/Him)

 BOARD DIRECTOR